Back to Blog Accounts Payable

 Communication and training:

-• The final countdown (1 month before)
+• Final countdown (1 month before):

 Reconciliation of accounts:

-Begin efforts to match invoices, validate payments, and address any discrepancies.
+Verify invoices, validate payments, and resolve discrepancies.

 Audit preparation:

-• Year-end (end of fiscal year)
+• End of fiscal year:

 Financial statement preparation: